 It has been said that one snowy winter’s night, he looked up and was inspired by an old gas-lit lamp post and the snow that covered it.
 Do you remember that the story highlighted two paths, too?

 And here is the modern-day view; the old lamp has been replaced with a modern type (unfortunately).

-However, Durham still has the old fashioned lamps elsewhere in the city.
-So the C.S.
+However, Durham still has old-fashioned lamps elsewhere in the city.
+So C.S.
 Lewis’s inspiration will have resembled something more like this:

 We will never know this 100% because the man is 6 feet under.
 In a world where we get information (and even misinformation) at our fingertips and quickly have some sort of an answer, there’s something quite beautiful and nostalgic for me not knowing for sure.

 It’s like reconnecting with our inner child and keeping our imagination alive.